We Welcome You to Join Us!

 Homecoming is a special time for alumni to gather, so please make plans to join old friends in Covington in the coming days!
-Festivities begin with the St. Ben’s Abbey Open on Thursday, April 24 at Bayou Oaks in City Park, then join us on the beautiful grounds of Saint Joseph Abbey and Seminary College for Alumni Day on Friday, April 25.
+Join us on the beautiful grounds of Saint Joseph Abbey and Seminary College for the 106th Homecoming & Alumni Day on April 10th, 2026.
 Planned activities will give you a chance to catch up with classmates and to learn about the new and exciting things happening at Saint Ben’s.
 We look forward to seeing you!

 Bayou Oaks in City Park, New Orleans